tytydraco/yessleep/out/Every_month_my_college_goes_into_lockdown_Starting_at_8pm_please_lock_ALL_Geminis_inside_their_rooms.md

 "Nope."

 I left them to argue, making it back onto campus.

 7:59.

 Bathroom.

 That was all I could think of.
 I started toward the main building, when movement flashed in the corner of my eye.
 I saw them pouring from campus, illuminated in brilliant orange from the torches in their hands.

 **Leo's.**

 I recognized several faces from my class.
 They moved as one, a large group heading across campus toward the clearing in the woods.
+They wore pyjamas, normal clothes, like they were going to hang out.
+But sonething in the air and prickling across my skin told me difffernt.
 There were exclusive clubs on campus, but this was a whole other level.
 I ducked, mapping a way to get on campus without being caught.

 If I could get to the door and make a clean break through the cafeteria, I could dive into the girl's bathroom next to the elevator.

 I dropped to my knees in an attempt to crawl, when I saw her.

 The  bright red hair was a giveaway, her bobbing ponytail frenzied as she joined the others.